umbraco/UmbracoDocs/Reference/Security/index.md

 # Security

-_This section includes information on Umbraco security, it's various security options and configuring how authentication & authorization works in Umbraco_
+_This section includes information on Umbraco security, its various security options and configuring how authentication & authorization works in Umbraco_

 ## Umbraco Security overview